sb242/clearance/DEMO.md

 ## Inspiration 30-45 seconds

 Tagline:
 Clearance is an app designed to provide accurate and up-to-date medication, allergy, and medical history information prior to a subsequent appointment with your allied health professional.

-The problem:
-A patient might have a family Dr, a Rheumatologist, a Cardiologist, and a Dermatologist prescribing different medications and treating your ailments.
-Unfortunately the patient often can never remember names/dosages or ever why they might be taking these medications.
-Which can hinder appointments with allied health professionals in terms of profit loss, and rescheduling.

-The scenario:
-A patient arrives for an appointment with their optometrist, or their massage therapist, or their dental hygienist.
-Before these allied health professionals can proceed with treating you they require full disclosure of your most recent medical information.

-"Hi Chris, has anything changed with your medical history?
-I have one medication on file for high blood pressure, which is Metoprolol and you're taking 100mg 1x a day, is that correct?"

-"No, I'm taking another pill now, it's a white one, I think it starts with an 'R' but I don't remember why I'm taking it"

-"Unfortunately we can't proceed with treatment today until I have medical CLEARANCE and understand what new medication you're taking"

-The solution:
-With CLEARANCE our aim is to bridge the gap between prescribing Drs and other medical health professionals so that all those involved in your medical wellness are on the same page.
+Problem:
+Allied health professionals have you, the patient, complete a full medical history form prior to an initial appointment only.
+For any subsequent appointments your medical information is updated at the start of your appointment.
+But what if a medical change will hinder the ability to proceed with treatment?
+Potentially resulting in rescheduling an appointment, wasting the patients time, and the office losing production income.

+Solution: With Clearance, the patient can send their most up-to-date medical history information to any allied health professional prior to their scheduled treatment.

 ## Main features 120-150 seconds